 As already mentioned, XOODYAK can be used as a hash function.
-More generally, it can serve as an extendable output function (XOF), the generalization of a hash function with arbitrary output length.
+More generally, it can serve as a XOF, the generalization of a hash function with arbitrary output length.
 To get a n-byte digest of some input x, one can use XOODYAK as follows: